After the vote

 Promptly publicise the result by displaying a notice or notices at the school.
 Give the principal a copy of that notice.

-Immediately after that, publish the results in a newspaper that circulates in the school’s area.
+Immediately after that, notify the school community and any other affected parties in the wider community in a way that best meets the needs of the school community and the wider local community.
 Use the format set out in the Returning Officers’ Handbook 2019-2022, and include individual totals for all candidates, and the total number of invalid votes.

 Publish the result in the next school newsletter.

-Make sure you complete the relevant appendices online.
+Make sure you complete the relevant appendices.
 This is an important component of the final step in the process.